 3. Execute Tests from various options (batch command preferred at least in my case)

 Configure to send email or prepare report as NUnit/Junit repot etc.

 Once you save this job this will take you to the following screen.

 Click on [Back to Dashboard] link that will take you the following screen.

 I think much detail covers the basic understanding of Jenkins configuration for test execution.
-I hope this will give you are direction to configure Jenkins in your project.
+I hope this will give you are the direction to configure Jenkins in your project.
 I use Webdriver in .NET environment and configure Jenkins for continuous execution and it was successful implementation but later we decided to build our own internal application to specific for our own application which can do continuous execution and other tasks as well which is not possible via Jenkins like customized internal website with customized graph and tables but that’s another story.

-I am going to write another article specifically how to execute tests using msbuild, msTest and Nunit and another article for JUnit.
+I am going to write another article specifically how to execute tests using MSBuild, msTest and Nunit and another article for JUnit.